midnightcodr/nodejs_dynamic_loading_example/README.md

 ### To test

 	node app.js
-	# while app.js is running, make some change to data.js (change the key, value or add key/value pair, etc)
+	# while app.js is running, make some changes to data.js (change the key, value or add key/value pair, etc)
 	# and watch the output change from app.js

 ### Credit